matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ```

 With cryptographic identities events would be presigned.
-The server will first send the finilized event to the client.
+The server will first send the finalized event to the client.
 At this point the client has the id but the event is not in the DAG.
 So it would be trivial to sign both the event and the redaction/related event
-and then send them.
+and then send them via `/send_pdus` (see: [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080)).

-## Potential issues

-## Alternatives
+### MSC4018 (use client sync loop)

 [MSC4018](https://github.com/matrix-org/matrix-spec-proposals/pull/4018) also
 proposes a way to make call memberships reliable.
 It uses the client sync loop as